rockiger/akiee/backlog.md

 # Akiee

+## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

 ## TODO As a developer I want to refactor Akiee's code, that I don't go insane and can add new features faster ;)

 - [ ] Remove the dependencies of Ace-Editor for replacing/writing in the task file, instead replace/write in the ListOfNumber-Datastructure and replace the whole editor content.
-- [ ] Remove "APP"-Pattern in app.js, this is not important in a node-webkit app?
+- [ ] Remove "module"-pattern in app.js, this is not important in a node-webkit app?

-## As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage
+## TODO As a personal kanban user I want to see an overview of all my task, that I
+better visualize my work

 ## TODO As a user I want to know the parent node of a task, that I know to which project this task belongs.